Rombur/VIBE/core/README.md

 Build the image
 ===============
 To build the image, you will need to have access to the repository of VIBE, AMPERES, and AMPERES-DATA.
+If you do, you may run the two commands `git sumodule init` and `git submodule update` to fetch them.
-If you do, simply type:
+Then, simply type:
 ```bash
 $ docker build -t vibe .
 ```